barryclark/jekyll-now/_drafts/2022-01-25-quick-and-easy-custom-hooks.md

 We can compose custom hooks by leveraging other hooks like `useEffect` and `useState`.
 This allows us to write custom hooks that can monitor pieces of application state and send information back to our components to handle the UI when things change.

-While all this can be done at the component level, using custom hooks allows us to easier separate the heavy logic from the UI.
+While all this can be done at the component level, using custom hooks makes it easier to separate the heavy logic from the UI.

 ### Share logic